raboof/akkaserverless-wirelessmesh-java/README.md

 To test using Postman.
 * First install Postman, [found here](https://www.postman.com)
 * Assuming you have deployed to akkaserverless and exposed your service to 'winter-mountain-2372.us-east1.apps.akkaserverless.com'...
-* Create a Postman POST request to 'https://winter-mountain-2372.us-east1.apps.akkaserverless.com/wirelessmesh/add-customer-location' with the json body '{"customerLocationId": "my-first-location", "accessToken": "my lifx access token if applicable"}'
+* Create a Postman POST request to 'https://winter-mountain-2372.us-east1.apps.akkaserverless.com/wirelessmesh/add-customer-location' with the json body '{"customer_location_id": "my-first-location", "access_token": "my lifx access token if applicable"}'
 * You should see a response of '200(OK) {}', this will be the response of any POST
 * You can now create a GET request to 'https://winter-mountain-2372.us-east1.apps.akkaserverless.com/wirelessmesh/get-customer-location?customerLocationId=my-first-location'
 * You should see a json response containing your customer location and no devices.
-* Create a POST request to 'https://winter-mountain-2372.us-east1.apps.akkaserverless.com/wirelessmesh/activate-device' with the body '{"customerLocationId": "my-first-location", "deviceId": "my-first-device"}'
+* Create a POST request to 'https://winter-mountain-2372.us-east1.apps.akkaserverless.com/wirelessmesh/activate-device' with the body '{"customer_location_id": "my-first-location", "device_id": "my-first-device"}'
-* Create a POST requset to 'https://winter-mountain-2372.us-east1.apps.akkaserverless.com/wirelessmesh/assign-room' with the body '{"customerLocationId": "my-first-location", "deviceId": "my-first-device", "room": "office"}'
+* Create a POST requset to 'https://winter-mountain-2372.us-east1.apps.akkaserverless.com/wirelessmesh/assign-room' with the body '{"customer_location_id": "my-first-location", "device_id": "my-first-device", "room": "office"}'
-* Create a POST requset to 'https://winter-mountain-2372.us-east1.apps.akkaserverless.com/wirelessmesh/toggle-nightlight' with the body '{"customerLocationId": "my-first-location", "deviceId": "my-first-device"}'
+* Create a POST requset to 'https://winter-mountain-2372.us-east1.apps.akkaserverless.com/wirelessmesh/toggle-nightlight' with the body '{"customer_location_id": "my-first-location", "device_id": "my-first-device"}'
 * Rerun your get-customer-location request
 * You should see a json response with your customer location and a collection of your single device with the room assigned and the nightlight on
-* Create a POST request to 'https://winter-mountain-2372.us-east1.apps.akkaserverless.com/wirelessmesh/remove-device' with the body '{"customerLocationId": "my-first-location", "deviceId": "my-first-device"}'
+* Create a POST request to 'https://winter-mountain-2372.us-east1.apps.akkaserverless.com/wirelessmesh/remove-device' with the body '{"customer_location_id": "my-first-location", "device_id": "my-first-device"}'
 * You should see a json response no longer containing any devices
-* Create a POST request to 'https://winter-mountain-2372.us-east1.apps.akkaserverless.com/wirelessmesh/remove-customer-location' with the body '{"customerLocationId": "my-first-location"}'
+* Create a POST request to 'https://winter-mountain-2372.us-east1.apps.akkaserverless.com/wirelessmesh/remove-customer-location' with the body '{"customer_location_id": "my-first-location"}'
 * Rerun your get-customer-location request and you will see a server error since it no longer exists.

 ## Contributing